 Saving During Transition

 If you or your spouse are transitioning from military life to civilian life, you might have some tax write-offs that can save you a considerable amount of money.
 Some of the costs you incur having to do with finding employment, for example, could be deductible.
-These include assistance creating a resume, travel for interviews and applying for work, and even some job placement fees.
+These include assistance in creating a resume, travel for interviews and applying for work, and even some job placement fees.

 Spouse State Taxes

 Before the Military Spouses Residency Relief Act, military spouses had to pay income taxes to the state where they happen to be stationed, as well as to their official home state.
-This created a heavy burden.
+It created a heavy burden.
 With the passing of the MSRRA, spouses are no longer required to pay both.
 They can now pay only the income taxes for their official state of residence, and avoid being taxed in where they’re living.
-This can offer significant relief if your home state’s tax rate is lower.
+It can offer significant relief if your home state’s tax rate is lower.

 There are many other ways to save on your taxes, so speak with a tax professional on base to learn more.